newjersey/navigator.business.nj.gov/README.md

 When running locally, the `./scripts/start-web.sh` will execute `npm run dev` for local hot-refreshing of nextjs.
 In production, we run `npm run build` which will execute `next build` and `next export`.
 This allows nextjs to build all our pages and pre-render what it can.
-The export puts the final files in `./web/out` directory, which is served by Amplify.
+The export puts the final files in `./web/out` directory, which is served via a Docker Container.

-This deployment process for Amplify is configured in `amplify/.config/project-config.json`.

 ### Styles